 You need to ask yourself a question, "What do I want to happen spiritually in these people's lives?"
-You need to have a goal.
-Now, many coaches have a goal.
+You need to have a .
+Now, many of our CBLT coaches have a goal.
 What's the goal?
 To do lesson six.
 To do lesson eight.
 What did you do last night?
 Lesson eleven.
 That's not a goal that is oriented to people; it's just a bureaucratic goal.
-But the NLC goal is for spiritual growth.
+But our goal is for spiritual growth.
 You have to be prepared if you are going to help your students grow through discussion and personal study.